IB Language B (HL and SL)

 Requirements for SL Language B

-• Minimum grade A at GCSE (or equivalent) (A* for Mandarin)
+• Minimum Level 8 at GCSE (or equivalent) (A* for Mandarin)

 • An interest in languages and foreign cultures, even if you might not plan to study them at university